 My research interests are: quantum field theory, supersymmetry, and string theory.
 I am working on exploring new mathematical structures in scattering amplitudes, mainly in the context of maximally supersymmetric gauge theory and gravity.
 Recently, we found that in the planar limit of N=4 Super Yang-Mills theory the amplitudes can be calculated as volumes of Amplituhedron (see nice review in Quanta magazine or the new-scientist).
 Currently I am working on the extension of this picture to other quantum field theories.

 Workshops: In 2017 I organized two programs on amplitudes, in February a 2-week MITP workshop in Mainz, and in April-June the 3-month long program at KITP.
 This summer I also lectured at the Amplitudes 2017 summer school in Edinburgh, and participated in the MIAPP program on amplitudes in Munich.
-In October, I will speak at Bay Area Particle Theory Seminar (BAPTS) in San Francisco, and in December I will organize QCD meets gravity workshop at UCLA.
+In October, I will spoke at Bay Area Particle Theory Seminar (BAPTS) in San Francisco, and in December I organized QCD meets gravity workshop at UCLA.

 Amplitudes 2018: Next summer, I will co-organize the annual amplitudes conference, which will be held at SLAC on June 18-22.
 It will be preceded by the summer school to be held on June 11-15 at UC Davis as a QMAP event.